Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Interaction rules did not prevent their use
 - Fix a typo in edit resource permission
 - Selector item was not usable

+`0.6.5`
+- Interaction Sphere had no event to receive when triggering actions on them
+- Fixed the interaction text staying on the screen after a warp